I was born in Bar Harbor, Maine in 1985

 Since graduation my work has appeared in numerous summer art shows and occasionally galleries in Maine.
-I now have my own small gallery space in Portland where most of my work can be found year round.

 In my work I aspire above all to let paint be paint.
 When applied with intention and care, the brush strokes, texture, tone and color of the paint will do the work of creating a sense of light and space.
 For me, subject matter is a vehicle for interesting arrangements of light and color.
 The success of a painting is in its ability to entertain the eye each time it is viewed.
 The majority of my paintings (landscapes, cityscapes, and still-lifes) are painted en plein air.
 I find the infinite tones and colors of nature awaken the imagination, and provide a platform from which to launch a successful painting experience.